Undergraduate Catalog

 Resources for Nonmajors

 Introduction to Psychology (PSY 100) is a useful course for most Lewis & Clark majors, since very few disciplines can be divorced from an understanding of human behavior.
-Statistics courses provide useful tools that are recommended by several majors and satisfy the General Education requirement in scientific and quantitative reasoning for nonmajors and majors alike.
+Statistics courses provide useful tools that are recommended by several majors.
 In addition, 200-level courses are open to nonmajors who wish to pursue an interest in psychology beyond the introductory level of PSY 100.
 These courses are appropriate for students interested in pursuing careers in education, business, and social services who also wish to have a foundation in the understanding of human learning, thinking, development, social interaction, and psychopathology.

 The Major Program